shivamkumar0611/Music_player_with_Emotions-recognition/README.md

 Now run music_player_webcam.py (give proper path of songs and Mediaplayer according to your location in code) If you want to fetch video from your mobile cam than use music_player_android.py,but you have to install IPWebcam app in your system and replace your server URL with my URL
 That's all

+Notes
+It will require high processing power(I have 8 GB RAM & 2 GB GC) If you think it will recognise expression just like humans,than leave it ,its not possible.
+Download 300 Images for every expression(you can use batch downloader) Noisy image can reduce your accuracy so quality of images matter.